retrosight/rest/guidelines.md

 * Services SHOULD use the `query` component of [RFC 3986 Uniform Resource Identifier (URI)](#RFC-3986) to denote secondary representations.
 * Services MAY create as many representations as is needed.
-	* Services are encouraged to do so in order to logically provide the representations.
-	* Services are encouraged to do so to avoid overcomplicating paths.
-* Services MAY make the same resource or representation available via multiple paths.
+* Services MAY make the same representation available via multiple paths.
 * Services MAY make subsets of resources available in representations.

 ##### <a name="creating-resources-example"></a>Examples